Public Administration MPA

 - In addition to the 39 credit degree requirement, students are required to participate in a 3-credit internship (or in the case of working professionals, an independent study) that enhances the MPA curriculum and prepares them for career advancement in the public and non-profit sectors.
 NOTE: Waiver of the internship requirement is possible with review and approval of comparable public and non-profit experience.

 A cumulative grade point ratio of 3.00 (on a 4.00 scale) is required for graduation.
 Students who receive more than two grades of C or lower will be dismissed from the program.

-Students are required to meet with their assigned academic adviser each year to assess overall academic performance and plan for their next semester’s program of study.
+Students are required to consult with their assigned academic adviser to assess overall academic performance and plan for their program of study.

 - Global affairs: Examines administrative structures, policy and management issues in the arena of international relations, stressing comparative analysis, leadership and cultural perspectives.